 |

 The nearest international airport is Geneva Airport, located 60 km from Lausanne.
-Geneva Airport is serviced by numerous airline companies providing connections with European cities like Paris, London, and Frankfurt, as well as a few non-European destinations To get from Geneva Airport to Lausanne, attendees can use the train from Geneva Airport to Lausanne train station (~45 minutes) Alternatively, Lausanne can be reached by car from Geneva Airport in approximately 45 minutes
+Geneva Airport is serviced by numerous airline companies providing connections with European cities like Paris, London, and Frankfurt, as well as a few non-European destinations.
+To get from Geneva Airport to Lausanne, attendees can use the train from Geneva Airport to Lausanne train station (~45 minutes) Alternatively, Lausanne can be reached by car from Geneva Airport in approximately 45 minutes

 Lausanne is well connected by train to all major cities in Switzerland.
 The main train station is located in the city center and offers frequent connections to cities like Zurich, Bern, and Geneva.
 Please see Swiss Railways website to access train schedules.